Jeremiah Masoli

-Jeremiah Taeatafa Masoli (born August 24, 1988) is an American professional Canadian football quarterback for the Ottawa Redblacks of the Canadian Football League (CFL).
-He was signed by the San Francisco 49ers of the NFL as an undrafted free agent in 2011.
+Jeremiah Taeatafa Masoli (born August 24, 1988) is an American professional football quarterback for the BC Lions of the Canadian Football League (CFL).
+He was signed by the San Francisco 49ers of the National Football League (NFL) as an undrafted free agent in 2011.
 He played college football at the City College of San Francisco, University of Oregon, and the University of Mississippi.
-Masoli has also been a member of the Omaha Nighthawks (UFL), the Hamilton Tiger-Cats (CFL) and the Edmonton Eskimos (CFL).
+Masoli has also been a member of the Omaha Nighthawks of the United Football League (UFL), and the Edmonton Eskimos, Hamilton Tiger-Cats, and Ottawa Redblacks of the CFL.

+Early life

+Jeremiah Taeatafa Masoli was born August 24, 1988, in San Francisco, California where he spent some of his life before moving to Hawaii.
+He attended Saint Louis School in Honolulu, Hawaii, where he excelled in football.